Creating Instance Pools

 Use instance pools to create and manage multiple compute instances within the same region as a group.

-Optionally, you can associate one or more load balancers with an instance pool.
-If you do this, when you add an instance to the instance pool, the instance is automatically added to the load balancer's backend set .
+Optionally, you can associate one or more load balancers and network load balancers with an instance pool.
+If you do this, when you add an instance to the instance pool, the instance is automatically added to the load balancer's or network load balancer's backend set .
 After the instance reaches a healthy state (the instance is listening on the configured port number), incoming traffic is automatically routed to the new instance.
-For background information about the Load Balancing service, see Overview of Load Balancing.

 Required IAM Policy